magarcia/eslint-formatter-multiple/README.md

   }
 ```

-Finally, add the `--format eslint-formatter-multiple` when calling the `eslint` command.
+Finally, add the `--format multiple` when calling the `eslint` command.